ice-rlab/nanotag/README.md

 If a crash occurs due to a memory safety bug, you will see a "Segmentation fault" error message on the terminal.

-## Quick Start with NANOTAG
+## Quick Start with NanoTag

-### Run with NANOTAG
+### Run with NanoTag

-To run your binary with NANOTAG, you can use the following command:
+To run your binary with NanoTag, you can use the following command:

 ```sh
 LD_PRELOAD=~/mte-sanitizer-runtime/handler.so:~/mte-sanitizer-runtime/libscudo.so <your_program>
 ```

-This command will load both the custom signal handler and the custom memory allocator, enabling NANOTAG's byte-granular overflow detection capabilities.
+This command will load both the custom signal handler and the custom memory allocator, enabling NanoTag's byte-granular overflow detection capabilities.
 If a memory safety bug is detected, you can see a bug report like this:

 ```
 Tag Mismatch Fault (SYNC).
 PC: 0x61572507fc, Instruction: 0x39405101, Fault Address: 0x505725fd24, Memory Tag: 0x0